matloff/R-Style-Guide/README.md

-# R-Style-Guide -- Towards a Goal of RED Code
+# R-Style-Guide -- Code RED

 Not about making your code "pretty"!
 Our goal here is to write code that is **readable**, **extensible** and **debuggable** (RED).